Mt Ruapehu

 There is a reason Ohakune has a reputation as the après ski capital of the North Island - it is absolutely the place to be when the lifts close, with a fantastic selection of restaurants and bars plus live entertainment during the winter season.

 Mount Ruapehu’s two main ski fields are Whakapapa on the northern slopes and Tūroa situated on the southern slopes overlooking Ohakune.
-RAL operates both fields meaning ski passes can be used on either side of the mountain.
+Pure Tūroa operates Tūroa.
+RAL (in receivership and in liquidation) are still managing the Whakapapa lifts and facilities at this time of writing.

 Tūroa Ski field